Sending End Current using Losses (STL) Solution

 What is Sending End Current using Losses (STL)?

-The Sending End Current using Losses (STL) formula is defined as the current that flows into the sending end of the system and is represented as Is = (3*Vr*Ir*cos(Φr)+Ploss)/(3*Vs*cos(Φs)) or Sending End Current = (3*Receiving End Voltage*Receiving End Current*cos(Receiving End Phase Angle)+Power Loss)/(3*Sending End Voltage*cos(Sending End Phase Angle)).
-Receiving end voltage is the voltage developed at the receiving end of a transmission line, Receiving End Current is defined as the magnitude and phase angle of current received at the load end of a short transmission line, Receiving End Phase Angle is the difference between the phasor of the current and voltage at the receiving end of a short transmission line, Power Loss is defined as the deviation in the power transferred from sending end to receiving end of a short transmission line, Sending end voltage is the voltage at the sending end of a transmission line & Sending End Phase Angle is the difference between the phasors of current and voltage at thee sending end of a short transmission line.
+The Sending End Current using Losses (STL) is the current at the source end of the line, calculated by adding the load current to the line's charging current, which is negligible in short lines, thus often approximated as the same as the load current and is represented as Is = (3*Vr*Ir*cos(Φr)+Ploss)/(3*Vs*cos(Φs)) or Sending End Current = (3*Receiving End Voltage*Receiving End Current*cos(Receiving End Phase Angle)+Power Loss)/(3*Sending End Voltage*cos(Sending End Phase Angle)).
+Receiving End Voltage is the voltage developed at the receiving end of a short transmission line, Receiving End Current is defined as the magnitude and phase angle of current received at the load end of a short transmission line, Receiving End Phase Angle is the difference between the phasor of the current and voltage at the receiving end of a short transmission line, Power Loss is defined as the deviation in the power transferred from sending end to receiving end of a short transmission line, Sending End Voltage is the voltage at the sending end of a short transmission line & Sending End Phase Angle is the difference between the phasors of current and voltage at thee sending end of a short transmission line.

 How to calculate Sending End Current using Losses (STL)?

-The Sending End Current using Losses (STL) formula is defined as the current that flows into the sending end of the system is calculated using Sending End Current = (3*Receiving End Voltage*Receiving End Current*cos(Receiving End Phase Angle)+Power Loss)/(3*Sending End Voltage*cos(Sending End Phase Angle)).
+The Sending End Current using Losses (STL) is the current at the source end of the line, calculated by adding the load current to the line's charging current, which is negligible in short lines, thus often approximated as the same as the load current is calculated using Sending End Current = (3*Receiving End Voltage*Receiving End Current*cos(Receiving End Phase Angle)+Power Loss)/(3*Sending End Voltage*cos(Sending End Phase Angle)).
 To calculate Sending End Current using Losses (STL), you need Receiving End Voltage (Vr), Receiving End Current (Ir), Receiving End Phase Angle r), Power Loss (Ploss), Sending End Voltage (Vs) & Sending End Phase Angle s).
 With our tool, you need to enter the respective value for Receiving End Voltage, Receiving End Current, Receiving End Phase Angle, Power Loss, Sending End Voltage & Sending End Phase Angle and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Sending End Current?